jemartti/stores/README.md

 it provides an easy-to-use opensource persistence layer alternative to mongo.

 It's opinions are:
 1. Most data should be key value pair as this is shard friendly.
 2. The key should be a nice long integer using something like simpleflake.
 If no id is passed in your record it generates a nice simpleflake id for you.
 3. It is built for postgres 9.4 only as it's backend, because we love all the awesome jsonb stuff that postgres provides.
 4. It is built with redis as a caching layer on top of it, because you should always cache.
 5. Most queries should come from the cache... but sometimes you have to do queries against the db, so it provides methods for both.
 6. Generators and co so your persistence calls aren't callback hell land.
 7. Migrations are correlated to persistence, and migrations should live in a single file so your DDL is not spread across bazillions of timestamped files.

 It has a strict dependency on co and postgres 9.4 and up.
+This sets up persistence with redis fronted postgresql 9.4 backend.

 ```
 npm install stores